Centiq/sap-hana/documentation/ansible/system-design-deployment.md

 1. Navigate your workstation to your Stack Download directory.
 1. Select all bom files (bom.yaml).
 1. Click Advanced to show the advanced options, and enter “BoMs” for the Upload Directory.
-1. Define SAP Library path Storage account in Ansible either in the Ansible inventory or passed into a playbook as a parameter i.e sap_lib_root_url: https://<storage_acount_name>.blob.core.windows.net/<container_name>/ .
+1. Define SAP Library path Storage account in Ansible either in the Ansible inventory or passed into a playbook as a parameter i.e sap_lib_root_url: `https://<storage_acount_name>.blob.core.windows.net/<container_name>/`.
 The same applies to the file destination on the target vm as all media will be extracted to one directory.

-### 2 - Examples
+### Phase 2 Examples

-   i.
-Example file structure:
+1. Example file structure:

    ```text
    sapbits
    |